wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/introduction-expressions/includes/4-functions.md

 Now that you know the answer is true, you can see that the *If* function returns the data after the first comma.
 In this case that is the string "Yes".
 Had it been false then the string "No" would have been returned.

+> [!IMPORTANT]
-Reminder.
-While you can write logical expressions as shown above, there is also an action called *Condition* that lets you write *If* statements without an expression.
+> While you can write logical expressions as shown above, there is also an action called *Condition* that lets you write *If* statements without an expression.

 > [!div class="mx-imgBorder"]
 > [![condition to write if statements without an expression](../media/condition-ss.png)](../media/condition-ss.png#lightbox)